3 years full-time for BA (Hons)

 - A level or other level 3 qualification in a related subject such as BTEC Extended Diploma in Music Technology or Production (or similar, e.g. RSL Awards)

-We welcome suitable applicants without standard entry requirements but you will need to evidence your relevant experience and interest in using Music Technology in this straight forward way:
+We welcome suitable applicants without standard entry requirements.
+Once we receive your UCAS application we may be in touch to request you evidence your relevant experience and interest in using Music Technology in this straight forward way:

-- Either a short 2 – 3 minute video where you talk through a production you have been involved in on a DAW or where you have recorded live instrumentation
+- A short 2 – 3 minute video where you talk through a production you have been involved in on a DAW or where you have recorded live instrumentation

 For tuition fee costs, visit our fees & funding page for more information.